Humidity Control with a Hygrometer and Whole House Humidifier

 Look for Your House's Symptoms

-The amount of moisture in the air doesn’t only affect humans; your house may be suffering too.
+The moisture level in the air doesn’t only directly affect humans; it can also cause problems for your house and indirectly affect you.
 Here are signs to look for:

 Low humidity: